trallnag/prometheus-fastapi-instrumentator/README.md

 * Control instrumentation and exposition with an env var.
 * Rounding of latencies to a certain decimal number.
 * Renaming of labels and the metric.
+* Metrics endpoint can compress data with gzip.

 It also features a **modular approach to metrics** that should instrument all FastAPI endpoints.
 You can either choose from a set of already existing metrics